emacsmirror/biomejs-format/README.md

 biomejs-format is a function that formats the current buffer using [Biome](https://github.com/biomejs/biome).
 The package also exports a minor mode that applies `(biomejs-format)` on save.

+This is forked from https://github.com/prettier/prettier-emacs and made for users who switched from Prettier to Biome, to replace that easily.

 ## Configuration

 ### Requirements